-Regular air conditioner and furnace maintenance along with prudent owner care is something you can do to help keep your HVAC (Heating, ventilation and air conditions) system working properly.
+Regular air conditioner tune-ups and furnace maintenance along with prudent owner care is something you can do to help keep your HVAC (Heating, ventilation, and air conditioners) system working properly.

 Change The Filters In Your Air Conditioner

 It’s good to keep in mind that if your HVAC system’s return air filter is dirty, so is everything else.
 Remembering to change the heating and air conditioning filter in your home is critical.
 A dirty air filter is a problem for several reasons including:

 - Reduction of the airflow into your home’s ventilation system